How to Dye Eggs with Onion Skins

 Allow to cool to around room temperature.
 Place the eggs inside the saucepan with the onion peels.
 Bring to a boil and cook for about 20 minutes.
 If you are unsatisfied wiht the color, allow the eggs to cool in the onion mixture for a deeper color.
 Remove with a slotted spoon and allow to dry.

 Optional: Gently rub the eggs with a bit of cooking oil for a nice shine.
+Keep the eggs refrigerated until you are ready to eat them on Easter morning.

 If you are in a hurry, you can place all the ingredients in a saucepan together, allow to boil for about 20 minutes, then remove with a slotted spoon.
 The color will be more rusty brown than red.
 If you place cold eggs into the boiling hot water, they will crack.
 If you place eggs in warm to hot water (warming them up) before placing them in the hot onion water, you will reduce the likelihood of cracked eggs.